 Reviewed by Ken Hill (Turkey 1965-67)

-Sometime after Ken Hill’s service in Turkey he joined Peace Corps/Washington staff.
-Beginning in the ’90s, he was Country Director in the Russian Far East, Bulgaria and Macedonia, then Chief of Operations in DC for Europe and Asia and finally Chief of Staff of Peace Corps in 2001.
-Between Peace Corps roles, he owned and operated a marina in Solomons, Maryland.
-Ken has been Chairman of the Board of the National Peace Corps Association for three years and was an adviser to the Obama Peace Corps Transition Team.
-He was a principal of the MorePeaceCorps and Push4PeaceCorps campaigns and organized the PC 50th Anniversary Staff Reunion at the National Building Museum in Washington, bringing together 1,300 PC staff alums and all 13 of the living Peace Corps Directors.
-Currently, Ken is on the Boards of the Bulgarian-American Society and Friends of Turkey (Arkadaşlar).
-He observes elections for the OSCE in the Balkans, Caucuses and Central Asia.
-He and his wife Winnie (Nepal 1966-68) reside in Alexandria, Virginia, where he is active in political and civic affairs.
+Ken Hill (Turkey 1965–67) later joining Peace Corps/Washington staff.
+Returning to Peace Corps in 1994, he was Country Director in the Russian Far East, Bulgaria & Macedonia.
+In 1999 he was appointed Chief of Operations for Europe and Asia, and then Chief of Staff of Peace Corps in 2001.
+He was Chairman of the Board of the National Peace Corps Association for three years, and an adviser to the Obama Peace Corps Transition Team.
+Recently, he was a principal of the MorePeaceCorps and Push4PeaceCorps campaigns.
+Ken organized the PC 50th Anniversary Staff Reunion which brought 1,300 PC alums to the National Building Museum in Washington along with all 13 of the living Peace Corps Directors.
+Currently, he is on the boards of the Bulgarian-American Society, and Friends of Turkey (Arkadaşlar).
+He observes elections for the Organization for Security and Co-operation in Europe (5 countries) and has interviewed candidates for Muskie Fellowships in four.